-Worldbuilding is an important part of the planning or outlining stages for stories set in worlds, universes and realities that are different to our own.
-It can help to inform your story and setting and it can also help with characterisation.
+Worldbuilding is an integral part of the planning or outlining stages for stories set in worlds, universes and realities that are different to our own.
+It can help to inform your story and setting, and it can also help with characterisation.
 In fact, often in fantasy stories, the world the author has created becomes a character in itself.

 A great way to go about building your story world is to create a ‘world bible’: a ring binder or folder where you can keep track of all the different categories and vast amounts of information you’ll need.
-(A good list to get you started can be found here).
+(You can find a great list to get you started here).

 As always, thank you very much for reading, I really do appreciate your valuable time.